PROBIC/mSWEEP/README.md

 # General pipeline
 ## Preprocessing
 - Obtain a set of reference sequences.
+(See the steps under Usage -> Reference data)
 - Index the reference sequences for pseudoalignment with Themisto:
 > build_index --k 31 --input-file reference_sequences.fasta --auto-colors --index-dir themisto_index --temp-dir tmp
 - ... or with kallisto